Palmeral of Elche: Canal system

-Christian Kingdoms
+Christian kingdoms

-Redistribution of the Canal System
+Redistribution of the canal system

 In the 13th century, Christian rulers conquered the city of Elche from Al-Andalus.
 The Christian rulers claimed the canal network and redistributed its sections between Elche’s Christian and Muslim residents.
 All lands left of the river, called the Huerta Major or Huerta de los Cristianos, belonged to the Christian tenants.
 The Christian canal system contained nine irrigation parts from the Acequia Mayor.
 All lands right of the Vinalopó River, known as the Huerta de los Moros, belonged to the Muslim occupants.
 The partidores, constructed from wood and stone, were redeployed within different irrigation system sections.
 After redistributing water rights, the Christian rulers expanded the canal system.
 In the main canal, partidores shifted the current flow to secondary canals.
 The secondary canals channeled one water part to the Albinella for Elche urban consumption, two parts for the Séquia de Marchena and 25 parts for the Acequia Mayor.
 In the 14th century, the Christian tenants constructed water mills on the main canal for flour production.
 The water mills disappeared in the 20th century due to the introduction of electricity to Elche.
 The Christian residents also introduced palm weaving.
 The locals wove desiccated “white palms” for decorative and processional use on Palm Sunday.
 The palm weaving tradition and Palm Sunday parade continues in Elche today.

-Canal System Expansions
+Canal system expansions

 In the 16th century, rapid population expansion paired with Elche’s arid environment prompted canal expansion.
 In 1529, Elche officials constructed the Contraséquia section to prevent Vinalopó river flooding and irrigate crop fields with the excess flow.
 The canal extension distributed water to a reservoir north of the town then south to the Séquia Major for crop irrigation.
 From 1632 to 1646, Elche residents built a dam to reinforce the Contraséquia.
 The dam stored and channeled any excess drainage from the nearby Tarafa stream into the canal network.
 Frequent reservoir clogging and elevated salinity levels from evaporation limited the dam’s impact.
 As the canal network expanded, so too did the need for water administration.
 The Libro Major and Libro Chico water books recorded rights and dates for water distribution in tanda (irrigation round) or 37.5 day sessions.
 Every landowner received water at a specified time and water part.
 The irrigation system distributed water in a two-ring system composed of huerto water and dula water.
 The first ring contained huerto water for urban consumption and palm groves within Elche.
 The second ring comprised dula water for crop irrigation outside Elche city limits.
 Greater irrigation distance resulted in stricter standards for dula water.
 The tandas and ring system lost function in the 20th century.
 As Elche industrialized in the late 19th and 20th century, the canal system and palm grove production declined.